hikreschool/Phoenix-Chat/README.md

 Step 13: On the RegisterViewController file, import Firebase on the top

-Step 14: Paste this code inside registerPressed()
+Step 14: To register or create a new user, paste this code inside registerPressed()

                 Auth.auth().createUser(withEmail: emailTextfield.text!, password: passwordTextfield.text!) { (user, error) in